-Applicants will be required to complete a Program Intake Application and provide supporting documents necessary for eligibility review.
+Applicants will be required to complete a Program Intake Application and provide supporting documents necessary for eligibility review as detailed in these guidelines.
+The Program Intake Application will prompt Applicants to comply with Program documentation and information necessary for the Program.
 All documentation submitted by the Applicant must be valid at the time of submission.

 Title Clearance Specialists will be available to assist the Applicant through the intake process and answer questions as needed.
 Applicants who do not submit all supporting documents required for eligibility review at the time of application will be notified of outstanding documents via a Required Documents Notification.
-The Applicant must submit all documents outlined in this notification before being reviewed for eligibility.
+The Applicant must submit all documents outlined in this notification before being reviewed for Program eligibility.
+If, after a review of submitted documents, the Applicant is still missing required documentation to ascertain eligibility, a Missing Documents Notification will be sent to the Applicant.